arif891/AI_Chat_UI/README.md

-# AI Chat UI for Local LLM
+# AI Chat UI for Ollama

 A modern, responsive chat interface for AI conversations using local Large Language Models like Ollama.